alncat/opusDSD/README.md

 - ctf, ctf parameters of the image stack
 - poses, pose parameters of the image stack
-- n, the number of trainning epoches, each training epoch uses the whole image stack
+- n, the number of training epoches, each training epoch uses the whole image stack
 - group, ctf groups of the image stack
 - b, the number of images for each batch on each gpu
 - zdim, the dimension of latent encodings